bdrdavies/mono-cbp/docs/api_reference.md

 ) -> tuple
 ```

-Find individual threshold crossing events (TCEs) in timeseries data based on the MAD of the light curve.
+Find individual threshold crossing events (TCEs) in timeseries data based on the Median Absolute Deviation (MAD) of the light curve.

 **Parameters:**
 - `time` (np.ndarray): Time values of the light curve